Directed by Ridley Scott

 Those participants, then, are Jean de Carrouges (Damon), Jacques Le Gris (Adam Driver), and Jean's wife, Margeruite (Jodie Comer).
-The latter two start off as fast friends and squires in the Kingdom of France in the late 14th century, though Jean eventually achieves a knighthood on a campaign against the English on the basis of his battle-hardiness.
+The former two start off as fast friends and squires in the Kingdom of France in the late 14th century, though Jean eventually achieves a knighthood on a campaign against the English on the basis of his battle-hardiness.
 In the meantime, however, he has shown little skill in any other endeavor—he's illiterate, he's boorish, and he's almost absurdly inept politically and socially—and hence Jacques has leapfrogged in the estimation of their liegelord, Count Pierre d'Alcenon (Affleck, who strategically retreated from playing Jacques, the character he wrote, for reasons that I expect shall shortly clarify themselves).
 As a result, Jacques has become the recipient of all the Count's favors, while Jean suffers all the obligations, and Jean nurses his resentment.

 At a certain point in Jean and Jacques's checkered relationship, Jacques gets it into his head that he loves Marguerite, and as she's suffering silently as the wife of a dull brute, and as he (so he fancies himself) is the most desirable and charming man in France, it seems elementary that she would love him back if he gave her the chance.
 Thus he tricks Marquerite into letting him into her home while Jean's away; and, in the aftermath, she claims that he raped her.
 He claims he didn't, and when Jean finds no justice in a court run by Jacques's best friend, he brings his case before Charles VI (Alex Lawther), invoking his right to a duel to settle the truth of the matter.
 The king is surprised to find that trial by combat is even still on the books—there hasn't been one in his lifetime—but eagerly endorses Jean's petition and makes it an enormous celebration.
 The downside is that, logically, if Jacques wins, that means Marguerite wasn't raped but instead must have lied under oath—and so if Jean loses his duel, her life is forfeit too, leaving her rape-born child an orphan.